How to Get a Great Night’s Sleep in the Land(s) of the Midnight Sun

 Just knowing it’s still light outside can trick the brain into not wanting to go to sleep, says certified nutritionist Serena Poon.
 “Seeing light and darkness helps regulate hormones in your brain that tell you when to wake up and when to go to sleep,” she says.
 “Normally, when the sun goes down, it triggers the release of melatonin, which helps you wind down for bed.”

-Travelers should determine a set bedtime and create a sort of wind-down ritual to help them fall and stay asleep.
+Travelers should determine a set bedtime and create a sort of wind-down ritual to help them fall and stay asleep during the midnight sun.
 Begin blocking out light with blackout curtains an hour before bedtime.
 Also, turn off electronics, whose artificial blue light, emitted by their screens, can affect the release of melatonin.
 Enjoy a soothing beverage, a bath, some meditation or journaling.

 “You will also want to limit caffeine during the day and refrain from drinking alcohol at least two hours before bed,” she says.
 ‘REM (rapid eye movement) sleep is significantly disrupted when you drink alcohol, which will limit your body’s ability to rejuvenate.”

-Practice makes perfect: Start adjusting to wearing a sleep mask before your cruise so you can get accustomed to it./Shutterstock
+Practice makes perfect: Start wearing a sleep mask before your cruise so that you can get accustomed to it./Shutterstock

 A mask is a ‘game changer’